Mitsubishi Galant: Export

-In the Philippines, the seventh generation Galant started production in late October 1993.
+In Asia such as in the Philippines, Thailand and Indonesia, the seventh generation Galant sedan was appeared in late 1993.
 It was offered in 2 grades: VR and top-spec Super Saloon.
-There were 2 engine choices offered: the 2.0L V6 engine mated to a 5-speed manual for the VR or a 2.0L inline-four engine mated to either a 5-speed manual or a 4-speed automatic transmission for the Super Saloon grade.
+There were 2 engine choices offered: the 2.0 L four cylinder SOHC carbureted 16-valve 4G63 engine mated to a 5-speed manual for the VR or a 2.0 L non-Mivec DOHC V6 engine mated to either a 5-speed manual or a 4-speed automatic.
+The V6 engine was rated at 150 PS, same as the European version.
+The four cylinder engine was updated with fuel injection for the facelifted model.